 Now that we have explained the basic syntax of the GOOGLEFINANCE function, let us see how we can apply the function in different scenarios

 Using the GOOGLEFINANCE Function to Work on Current Stocks Data

-Let us apply the GOOGLEFINANCE functions to fetch the current price of a stock, say the Google stocks (from the NASDAQ exchange).
-The formula in this case will be:
+For example, let us apply the GOOGLEFINANCE functions to fetch the current price of a stock, say the Google stocks (from the NASDAQ exchange).
+The formula, in this case, will be:

 Notice that the above formula has only the required parameter.
 We did not specify any of the optional parameters.
 This means the attribute parameter will have the default value of “price” and since all other parameters like start_date, end_date and interval are absent, the function understands that we only want the current price of the stock (no historical data).